Countly/countly-sdk-documentation/cpp/current.md

 </p>
 <h2>Setting Predefined Values</h2>
 <p>
-  The Countly C++ SDK allows you to upload specific data related to a user to the Countly server.
+  The Countly C++ SDK allows you to upload user specific data to your Countly server.
   You may set the data against predefined keys for a particular user.
 </p>
 <p>The keys for predefined user data fields are as follows:</p>
 <div class="table-container">